naman2040/Dr-Intelligent/README.md

 prediction for User INPUT DATA.

-User has to Input 11 Attributes into the model and then based on the learning model will output 1/0 if he/she has a diseae or not.
+User has to Input 11 Attributes into the model and then based on the learning model will output 1/0 if he/she has a disease or not.